nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 ##### Now What?

-Yeah, granted, we've seen quite a log, but it still lack the magical effect, with smoke, pyrotechnic effects and all that.
+Yeah, granted, we've seen quite a lot, but it still lack the magical effect, with smoke, pyrotechnic effects and all that.
 We'll fix this now.

 Why isn't it all magical right now?
 It's because what we have done, albeit cool, is rather limited: we have _just_ connected a container (`one`) to a Docker Network (`CustomNetwork`).